-I spent a few days traveling Lancaster County in search of some great fall natural elements to add into my space.
-I had a main color that I wanted to incorporate this year – shades of plum, eggplant, berry.
+I spent a few days traveling Lancaster County in search of some great natural elements to add into my space.
+I had a main color that I wanted to incorporate this year – shades of plum, eggplant and berry.
 So, as I foraged, I kept an eye out for anything with those shades.

 For my mantel, I was inspired by a trough arrangement I saw at Terrain.
-I had the wooden trough and added ornamental cabbage, hydrangea, seed pods, berries, cockscomb, and a few other fall grasses and plants.
-I love how it turned out!
+I had the wooden trough and added an ornamental cabbage, dried hydrangea, dried seed pods, berries, celosia, and a few other fall grasses and plants.
+And, I love how it turned out!

 I picked up the cotton wreath at Marshall’s earlier this year.
 And, I added walnuts to the base of each lantern.

 The flowers in this arrangement are from a sedum plant.
 I was driving by a garden market and saw the color from the road.
 I quickly turned in and grabbed a pot for $4.50.
 It was so large and had plenty of blooms to fill this vintage silver urn.
 I added some bridal veil branches from my own yard as well.

 Now, lets’s move into the dining room.
 Again, most of what I used to decorate this space is natural – pheasant feathers, pumpkins, wood, wheat, and crabapple branches.

 A huge Cinderella pumpkin looks perfect perched on top of this wood slab stand.